Dividend Growth With Payment Streak And Consistency

 Limits

 This interpretation records past dividend behavior, not future payment policy.
 All three observations are backward-looking annual statistics.
 None of them constrains future payment decisions — boards can cut, suspend, or freeze the dividend regardless of past behavior.
-The growth rate obs is a window measurement and is sensitive to endpoint effects (an unusually low or high base year can dominate the reading).
-The streak obs is a single point: a one-year suspension breaks it; a never-changed payment satisfies it without growth.
+The growth rate observation is a window measurement and is sensitive to endpoint effects (an unusually low or high base year can dominate the reading).
+The streak observation is a single point: a one-year suspension breaks it; a never-changed payment satisfies it without growth.

 Explanation

 Each observation is an independent reading of past dividend behavior: Dividend Growth Rate measures the trailing three-year average annual dividend growth rate.
-A firing score means recent dividend growth has been at the upper end of the obs scale; the reading is sensitive to endpoint effects (an unusually low base year inflates the rate).
+A firing score means recent dividend growth has been at the upper end of the observation scale; the reading is sensitive to endpoint effects (an unusually low base year inflates the rate).
 Dividend Streak counts consecutive years of dividend payments and scales the count against a configured ceiling.
 The reading is a structural fact about uninterrupted past payments; it does not constrain magnitude or growth.
 Dividend Consistency is a composite that fires when annual dividend payments have been regular rather than erratic.
 The composite reads past payment patterns; it does not constrain future policy.
 When all three align, past dividend behavior shows a pattern of growth, continuity, and regularity.
 The observations do not predict whether the dividend will continue, be raised, or be cut.

 Interpretation